 The CVD epidemiology program learning objectives are implemented through formal courses, a weekly seminar series, research practicum opportunities, mentored research, attendance at regional and national scientific meetings, and individual advising by one or more program faculty.
-To facilitate communications and a participatory management of the program, students, staff, and faculty of the CVD epidemiology program meet twice-monthly as a group (alternating with twice-monthly meetings of the CVD program faculty and staff).
+To facilitate communications and a participatory management of the program, students, staff and faculty of the CVD epidemiology program meet frequently monthly as a group.